Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: Applications

 \section{Applications}

-FC2FB not only reveals the fundamental relationship between FC and FB but also provides a useful tool for constructing new FB algorithms with superior guarantees than existing ones.
+FC2FB not only reveals the fundamental relationship between FC and FB, but also provides a useful tool for constructing new FB algorithms with superior guarantees than existing ones.
+FC2FB achieves this by transferring sample complexity guarantees of superior FC algorithms to FB domains.
 In this section, we provide case studies demonstrating such examples.
 Hereafter, we denote by FC2FB($\cA$) the instantiation of FC2FB with $\cA$ as the input FC algorithm. \looseness=-1